Podcast: Play in new window | Download (Duration: 32:26 — 37.1MB) | Embed

 Fast forward a decade.
 You’re still paying for your K&R, and now your company is facing a ransom demand…from faceless cyber criminals who have planted ransomware software on your network, locking down key IT assets and data.
 The question your board and executives are asking is obvious: does that K&R insurance also cover the cost of paying ransom to free encrypted data from the grasp of cyber criminals?

 That question – and a thousand others like it are one of the main questions for insurance carriers and their customers.
 The so called “Silent Cyber” risk – the degree to which existing insurance protections can be invoked to cover damages resulting from cyber incidents – is lurking on millions of policies.
+It was a major topic of conversation at the recent Cyber Risk Summit* in Santa Monica.

 In our first segment, we speak with Thomas about the fast growing silent cyber risk problem and the equally fast-evolving cyber security marketplace.
 We look at how insurers are using data analysis and sophisticated modeling to better understand their exposure to cyber risk, including the risk posed by the Internet of Things.